badblocks(8) — Linux manual page

 destructive (-n) modes, one or more test patterns may be

-pattern desired.
-For read-only mode only a single pattern
+desired.
+For read-only mode only a single pattern may be

-may be specified and it may not be "random".
-Read-only
+specified and it may not be "random".
+Read-only testing

-testing with a pattern assumes that the specified pattern
+with a pattern assumes that the specified pattern has

-numbers of blocks will fail verification.
-If multiple
+of blocks will fail verification.
+If multiple patterns are

-patterns are specified then all blocks will be tested with
+specified then all blocks will be tested with one pattern

 -v Verbose mode.
 Will write the number of read errors, write